GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 ---
 Display the name of the selected pet in the header of the Pet Details screen and the Pet Weight Management screen.
 On each screen,
 - Select the App Bar component at the top of the screen and add "Current Pet's" > "Name" to the Title Text.
-- Add the string "'s" after it.
+- Add the string "'s PetDetail" after it.
 ![bg right h:550px](images/2021-11-04-03-48-14.png)

 ---